Arcade cabinet

-An arcade cabinet, also known as an arcade machine or a coin-op cabinet or coin-op machine, is the housing within which an arcade game's electronic hardware resides.
+An arcade cabinet, also known as an arcade machine or a coin-op cabinet or coin-op machine, is the housing and structural framework within which an arcade game's electronic hardware resides.
 Most cabinets designed since the mid-1980s conform to the Japanese Amusement Machine Manufacturers Association (JAMMA) wiring standard.
 Some include additional connectors for features not included in the standard.

 Parts of an arcade cabinet

 Because arcade cabinets vary according to the games they were built for or contain, they may not possess all of the parts listed below: